sdboyer/transducers-go/README.md

 	go StreamIntoChan(Range(4), in_chan)

 	// Go provides its own bottom reducer (that's where it sends values out through
 	// the return channel).
-So we don't provide one - just the input channel.
-Note
+So we don't provide one - just the input channel. out_chan := Go(in_chan, 0, transducers...)
-	// that we can safely reuse the transducer stack we declared earlier. out_chan := Go(in_chan, 0, transducers...)
+    // Note that we reuse the transducer stack declared for the first example.
+    // THIS.
+THIS is why transducers are cool.

 	result2 := make([]interface{}, 0) // zero out the slice
 	for v := range out_chan {